2024 Malagasy parliamentary election

 Parliamentary elections were held in Madagascar on 29 May 2024 to elect the 163 members of the National Assembly.
 The election took place a few months after Andry Rajoelina was re-elected in the November 2023 presidential elections, which were marked by low turnout and an opposition boycott.

 The ruling Young Malagasies Determined, in coalition with Together with President Andry Rajoelina (IRMAR), remained the largest bloc in the National Assembly.
 According to preliminary results, the coalition initially lost its majority.
 However, after appeals to the High Constitutional Court, the coalition regained four previously lost seats, securing 84 seats, which allowed it to maintain its majority in the new legislature.
+Rajoelina then appointed Christian Ntsay as president, eventually forming the Fifth Ntsay Government.

 The opposition coalition Firaisankina, led by Marc Ravalomanana, won 22 seats, an increase of six compared to the previous election.
 Smaller parties including FIVOI and Kôlektifa also secured seats, while independent candidates made a strong showing, winning 50 seats.

 Electoral system

 The 163 members of the National Assembly are elected via a parallel voting system: 77 seats are elected in single-member constituencies by first-past-the-post voting, while the remaining 86 seats are elected in 43 multi-member constituencies (of two seats each) by closed list proportional representation using the highest averages method.

 For this election, 12 million people are eligible to vote.
 More than 450 candidates contested the election.